mvpaul/DecisionTreeProject/README.txt

+This is a Decision Tree Project that I completed in my CSCI 200 Data Structures and Algorithms class at Brown, with my classmate and friend Luke Wilkinson.
+It serves as a ML algorithm that correctly determines decisions based on previous BSTs.

 This repository contains the following Java files:

 AttributeNode: A Class which represents a Node in a decision tree.
 This Class implements the ITreeNode Interface.